nortikin/sverchok/docs/nodes/list_main/sum_mk2.rst

 Inputs
 ------

-Takes any kind of data: singles values, vectors or even matrixes.
+Takes any kind of data: single values, vectors or even matrices.

 Outputs
 -------

 No matter the type of input, the output will be the sum of all the values in the input list.
-This node works in a different way of the "Sum" function in **List Math** node.
+This node works in a different way of the "Sum" function in the **List Math** node.
 See the example below to see the difference.

 Examples
 --------